When Did the Miracle of the Andes Happen?

 They returned the next morning with loaves of bread, and that afternoon a man on horseback reached them and took them to Curicó.
 Parrado and Canessa were safe.

-How Were the Miracle in the Andes Survivors Rescued?
+How Were the Miracle of the Andes Survivors Rescued?

 It took two days for helicopter rescuers to bring back all of the survivors.
 The Chilean army could carry only seven people back at a time, which meant half of the survivors were rescued on December 22 and the other half were rescued on December 23.
 They were treated for a whole host of medical issues including malnutrition, altitude sickness, dehydration, frostbite, broken bones, and scurvy.